ChristopherBrum/ChristopherBrum/README.md

 # 👋 Hi, I'm Christopher Brum 👨‍💻

-🚀 I’m a full-stack software engineer based in Portland, Oregon, experienced with JavaScript, TypeScript, Node.js, Ruby, Go, PostgreSQL, MongoDB, Redis, React, Docker, and AWS.
-I'm passionate about creative problem solving and I'm always eager to learn new technologies. 💻✨
+🚀 Hi, I'm Christopher, a software engineer passionate about solving complex problems, driving positive environmental change, and the power of collaboration.
+As a career transitioner with experience as a former small business owner and musician, I offer a unique blend of skills and perspectives to every team I join.. 💻✨

 <br>